 You should read and carefully consider the risks relating to investing in the securities and each of the other risk factors described under "Risk Factors" beginning on page 1 of this prospectus.

-Our principal executive offices are located at 2 Brush Creek Boulevard, Suite 200, Kansas City, Missouri 64112, and our phone number is (816) 842-8181.
+Our principal executive offices are located at Two Brush Creek Boulevard, Suite 200, Kansas City, Missouri 64112, and our phone number is (816) 842-8181.
+Our web site is www.inergypropane.com.